-3.7.5.
+3.6.5.
 Foreign investment

 Mongolia is relatively open to foreign investment and investors.
-With its strategic location and access to two large markets - China and Russia - and a wealth of high-quality natural resources, there is an extensive amount of opportunities for foreigners to establish partnerships in Mongolia.
+With its strategic location with to access two large markets - China and Russia - and a wealth of high-quality natural resources, there is an extensive amount of opportunities for foreigners to establish partnerships in Mongolia.
 In addition, FDI has been the engine of Mongolian economic growth and is highly dependent on commodity prices.